devleaks/GroundTraffic/README.md

 ----
 The plugin is built from the `src` directory.

-Mac 32 & 64 bit fat binary:
+Mac x86_64 and arm64 fat binary:

     make -f Makefile.mac